Get a Free Consultation

 - Keep your essentials close by

 Within 6 to 12 weeks after surgery, your surgeon will do an exam to check your recovery.
-Most patients with proper recovery can perform their normal activities at a certain level after this point.
-It will take 6 to 12 months for you to fully recover and for your hip to become stronger.
+Most patients with proper healing can perform their normal activities at a certain level after this point.
+It will take 6 to 12 months to recover and strengthen your hip fully.

 Your new hip replacement reduces the pain you felt before and increases the range of movement of your joint.
-However, don’t expect to go back to the way you were before your hip started to hurt.
+However, don’t expect to return to how you were before your hip started to hurt.

-Physical sports such as running and basketball can put too much strain on your artificial hip joint.
-But over time, you can comfortably do activities such as swimming, walking, and cycling.
+Physical sports such as running and basketball can strain your artificial hip joint too much.
+But you can comfortably swim, walk, and cycle over time.